 What should I use if I’m...

-Photoshop is your friend when it comes to editing existing images.
+Photoshop skills are your friend when it comes to editing existing images.
 The software started off as a retouching application in 1990, and since then it has expanded and updated its toolkit, making it easier than ever to manipulate highlights or shadows, blur blemishes, or color correct.

 Go with Photoshop when creating web pages or banners for social media because you will have the guarantee that your work is web-optimized and the right size.